Customer Relationship Marketing (CRM)

 Focusing on customer interests

 Identify topics and interests customers have.
+Create (and regularly update) your user persona!
 With that information, you create content to address them and give customers free access to it.
-This can be informational videos on products they recently purchased.
-Alternatively, newsletters that highlight individual customers and share their stories.
+For an example, you can make an informational videos about products customers recently purchased.
+And don’t forget newsletters, they highlight individual customers and share their stories.

 Communication with customers